iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

                       topologyKey: kubernetes.io/hostname
                     weight: 20

 3. Perform deployment.
-If all pods are shown as `Running`, then IOMesh has been installed successfully.
+If all pods are shown in `Running` state, then IOMesh has been installed successfully.

+   Note that the CSI pods on node `k8s-woker-{3~5}` are in `Crash` state at this time and will only transition to `Running` state after the second IOMesh cluster is deployed.

    ```shell
    helm install iomesh iomesh/iomesh --create-namespace  --namespace iomesh-system  --values iomesh.yaml
    ```

-    If successful, you should see output like this:
+    If successful, you should see output below:
    ```output
    NAME                                                  READY   STATUS    RESTARTS   AGE
    iomesh-blockdevice-monitor-766655959f-7bwvv           1/1     Running   0          5h37m